ProgrammerKanhaiya/CrudApp/README.md

 # CrudApp
-This is simple CrudApp Rest Api example made by kanhaiya
+This is simple CrudApp Rest Api example made by Kanhaiya